pushingice/scavenger-hunt/README.md

 description.
 Press `q` to exit.
 Then type `ls` and you should see something like this:

-    clues generate_clues.py next_clue.py README.md
+    APPENDIX.md clues generate_clues.py LICENSE.md next_clue.py README.md

-The first item is directory and the next two are files.
+Items which are blue are directories and everything else is a file.
 Any time you need to know which files and directories are available, type `ls`.

 #### `cd` ####